neopoly/flash_asset_resolver/README.md

 Flash Asset Resolver
 ====================

-Utilize rails manifest.yml to resolve asset paths (and leave room to use other path resolver, too).
+Utilise rails manifest.yml to resolve asset paths (and leave room to use other path resolver, too).